nathan-a-macleod/TWS-TerminalWindowingSystem/README.md

 * This Wikipedia page is very helpful (Unicode Characters): https://en.wikipedia.org/wiki/Box-drawing_character

-## Here is a list of apps, and how close they are to being completed:
+## A list of apps & how close they are to being completed:
 * Clock (Completed)
 * CPU Monitor (Completed)
 * Terminal Shell (Mostly Completed - [things like autocomplete, etc aren't implemented yet])